aseigneurin/aseigneurin.github.io/_posts/2016-10-10-kafka-streams-scaling-up-or-down.md

 Now, let's start a second instance of the application (just run the same jar one more time in parallel):

-- the new instance joins the same *consumer group* `avro-auth-stream`
+- the new instance joins the same *consumer group* `auth-converter`
 - it takes responsibility for processing 2 partitions of the topic (`AUTH_JSON-2` and `AUTH_JSON-3`)
 - it immediately starts processing 1000 records per second.